zero24x/nlove/README.md

 NLove is a filesharing tool using the NKN protocol.
 It is command line based and simple to use.
 It works using a reverse proxy (e.g. SFTP server) where you can let others connect to.

-# Installation
+# Getting started

-1) Install Java
+1) Install Java, for linux users the latest java headless is enough!
 2) Download latest version from https://github.com/zero24x/nlove/releases/latest/download/nlove.jar
-3) In terminal, navigate to download directory and run: `java -Xmx1024m -jar nlove.jar`
+3) In terminal, navigate to download directory and run: `java -Xmx1024m -jar nlove.jar`.
+(If you have less RAM, change 1024m to something lower)

+Or to start in debug mode to see details what is going on: `java -Xmx1024m -jar nlove.jar -debug`

+Run on linux as background process:

+1) Make sure the tool "screen" is installed (Ubuntu: `apt install screen`)
+2) Run `screen -S nl -d -m java -Xmx1024m -jar nlove.jar &`.
+3) Now you can run `screen -r nl` to bring the software in the foreground, press `Ctl + A + D` to let it run in the background again. `Ctl + C` to stop it.

 # Community chat
 Feel free to join our community chat on the NKN Dchat (Channel: #nlove, get Dchat here: https://gitlab.com/losnappas/d-chat)